kavia-common/react-frontend-prototype-143872-143881/dotnet_frontend/README.md

 This folder contains an ASP.NET Core MVC web app styled with the "Ocean Professional" theme.

+Default Preview Target
+- This app is the default preview for the workspace and is expected to run on port 5000.

 Key preview features:
 - Binds to 0.0.0.0 on port 5000 by default (via ASPNETCORE_URLS)
 - Health endpoint at `/health` returns 200 OK with JSON